1918: Bertie

 Bertie is determined to buy a pair of brogue shoes to welcome his brother Eddie home from World War I. As he scrambles to earn the final shilling, Bertie performs magic tricks, visits the repatriation hospital, and shares moments with returned soldiers.
 Amid grief, loss, and the announcement of Armistice, Bertie’s story explores resilience, generosity, and the quiet ways communities honour those who return, and those who don’t.

-The 1910s were marked by war, sacrifice, and social change.
-The ANZAC legend emerged at Gallipoli, while conscription debates divided the nation.
-Women took on new civic roles, and First Nations Australians served despite exclusion.
-The Spanish flu deepened national grief, as scientific advances like CSIRO and wireless communication began connecting Australians across vast distances.
+The 1910s were a decade of war, sacrifice, and profound social change, with the ANZAC legend born at Gallipoli and conscription debates dividing Australians.
+Amid grief from the Spanish flu, women stepped into new civic roles, First Nations soldiers served despite exclusion, and scientific advances like CSIRO and wireless communication began connecting the nation.

 • 1921: Edith Cowan becomes the first woman elected to an Australian parliament (Western Australia).